MopperX/ABM/README.md

 Results are stored in `${XDG_STATE_HOME:-$HOME/.local/state}/ai-benchmark` on Ubuntu/Debian and WSL2, and in `$HOME/Library/Application Support/ai-benchmark` on macOS.
 Set `BENCH_RESULTS_DIR` to use a different location.

+`OLLAMA_MODELS` controls the Ollama model filesystem; the machine scan uses that location for Ollama model capacity and reports its used, free, and total space separately.
+Datasets, caches, and retained benchmark results use `BENCH_RESULTS_DIR`, so set it to the larger disk as well when the default home filesystem is small.

 Preflight requires at least 20 GiB free on the results filesystem before it downloads dependencies, datasets, and models.
 Set `BENCH_MIN_FREE_GB` to a different non-negative whole-number threshold when the selected model configuration requires more capacity or for a deliberately small test run.

 Preflight warns, without blocking the run, when CPU load, available Linux memory, active Docker containers, or NVIDIA compute processes may affect a raw performance measurement.
 The observed readiness state is retained in each run's machine metadata.